MongoDB vs MySQL: A Comparative Study on Databases

 Unlike MongoDB, MySQL there is no standard sharding implementation.
 Though MySQL offers two ways for the sharding ie. MySQL Cluster – built-in Automatic sharding functionality and MySQL Fabric – official sharding framework, they are rarely deployed.
 The common practice is to roll your own sharding framework as Facebook and Pinterest have done.

-Database administrators need to take the design decision on the choice of sharding key, schema changes and mapping between sharing key, shards and physical servers.
+Database administrators need to take the design decision on the choice of sharding key, schema changes and mapping between sharing the key, shards and physical servers.

 The wrong choice in sharding key will lead to system inflexibility.
 For example, parent/child relationship between tables won’t be automatically maintained if the parent and child rows are in separate databases.